Varieties of contextuality based on probability and structural nonembeddability: Nomenclature

+\item[(ii)] The values of the value assignments formalized by dispersionless two-valued states on, say, $k$ observables can be arranged in $k$-tuples.
+These tuples can be interpreted as extreme points or vertices of a compact convex subset of $\mathbb{R}^k$, a convex polytope, that has an equivalent representation in terms of its hull; that is, as a set of half-spaces which are (in)equalities.
+In the quantum physical realm, these inequalities are often referred to as Boole-Bell-type inequalities~\cite{froissart-81,pitowsky-86}.
+We shall later encounter such a hull computation in deriving the Suppes-Zanotti inequalities~(\ref{2020-ex-SZI}).

+\item[(iii)] A complete set of $n$ two-valued states allows a representation as a partition logic that explicitly represents a classical embedding into an extended Boolean algebra $2^n$~\cite{svozil-2001-eua}. \end{itemize}

-Therefore, what I would like to essentially suggest is to adopt this demarcation criterion of embeddability for a refined definition of contextuality: One could speak of \begin{itemize} \item {\em complete contextuality} if no classical representation of the respective observables, and also no classical probability distribution exists, and understand that the weaker \item {\em probabilistic contextuality}, while featuring complementarity (because more than one context is involved), allows all kinds of classically embeddable collections of observables, as well as classical probability distributions---if only the (quantum or more ``exotic'' probability distribution in some way differs from the existing classical kolmogorovian probabilities. \end{itemize} At least one should state that, for such scenarios, the observables still allow classical probabilities, but those probabilities are not realized by the ``probabilistic contextual'' systems at hand.
+Therefore, as disclosed earlier, it is suggested to adopt Kochen and Specker's demarcation criterion of embeddability for a refined definition of contextuality: One could speak of {\em strong contextuality} if no classical representation of the respective observables, and also no classical probability distribution exists.
+Strong contextuality always indicates some ``essential'' scarcity of two-valued states associated with classical truth assignments; a deficiency to supply sufficient ``structural information'' for a classical embedding of the respective quantum observables.
+As will be discussed later such essential scarcity can be categorized and quantified by escalating levels of ``rarity'', a ``shortage'' of elements of the set of two-valued states that may become nonseparating, nonunital, or in its strongest form empty.

+The weaker {\em probabilistic contextuality}, while featuring complementarity (because more than one context is involved), allows all kinds of classically embeddable collections of observables, as well as classical probability distributions---if only the probability distribution in some way differs from global classical Kolmogorovian probabilities that are not restricted to local contexts.
+That is, the observables still allow classical probability distributions---as well as ``hidden variables'' in terms of the ``larger'' extended Boolean algebra in which the observables can be homomorphically embedded---but those probabilities are not realized by the probabilistic contextual systems at hand.

-Why should one adapt the current notion of ``contextuality''?
-Because if there do not exist separating sets of two-valued states and thus no faithful classical embeddability then the respective structures do not any longer support classical probability distributions.
-This is quite different from any nonclassical probability distribution on an otherwise ``classical'' structure of observables.
+Why should one make such a distinction from a physical point of view?
+Because if there do not exist separating sets of two-valued states and thus no faithful classical embeddability then the respective structures do not any longer support classical probability distributions; and also no ``hidden variables'' in terms of the ``larger'' extended Boolean algebra in which the observables can be homomorphically embedded.
+This is quite different from any nonclassical probability distribution on an otherwise ``quasi-classical'' empirical logics~\cite{Foulis1976} containing complementary observables that can still be imbedded into ``larger'' Boolean algebras.